Pediatric Hospital Medicine Service

-For their Critical Care block, fellows will have the choice of spending their time in the Pediatric Emergency Department or the Pediatric Intensive Care Unit at C.S.
+For their Critical Care block, fellows will spend 2 weeks working in the Pediatric Emergency Department at C.S.
 Mott Children’s Hospital.
-Fellows can also create a rotation that combines time in both departments.
-During their Critical Care block, fellows will focus on the management and stabilization of acutely ill patients.
-Fellows will also have an increased opportunity to perform procedures during this block.
+For the second two weeks, fellows will have the choice of spending their time in the Pediatric Emergency Department or the Pediatric Intensive Care Unit.
+During their Critical Care rotation, fellows will focus on the management and stabilization of acutely ill patients.
+Fellows will also have an increased opportunity to perform procedures during this rotation.

 On the Newborn Service at C.S.
 Mott Children’s hospital, fellows will lead a team of medical students and residents in the care of well newborns.